Rokhlin property and approximate representability for inclusions of index-finite type: Applications

 \section{Applications}

-In this section we show that several important properties related to Elliott classifcation program are hereditary with respect to an inclusion of unital simple $C\sp*$-algebras of index-finite type possessing either the genalized tracial Rokhlin property or approximate representability.
+In this section we show that some important regularity properties related to Elliott classification program are hereditary with respect to an inclusion of unital simple $C\sp*$-algebras of index-finite type possessing either the generalized tracial Rokhlin property or the generalized approximate representability.